-Quint’s perception of Hooper is highly negative; something that progressively diminishes as act two unfolds.
-He consistently criticises Hooper’s background and education as well as his age and capabilities, often without any basis in reality; such as squeezing the hands of the young marine biologist and saying he has ‘city hands’.
+Quint’s perception of Hooper is highly negative, something that progressively diminishes as act two unfolds.
+He consistently criticises the marine biologist, often without any basis in reality such as when he squeezes his hands and says: ‘city hands.’

 In the same way Quint represents something symbolic for Hooper, the opposite is true as well.
 Things start to make more sense after the fisherman tells his story of when, as a younger man he was charged along with the rest of his crew to deliver the Hiroshima bomb during WWII.

 On the return journey a Japanese submarine sent two torpedoes to strike the USS Indianapolis and all the crew were forced to jump into the sea only to be devoured by tiger sharks.
-Quint survived but was evidently scarred by this event for the rest of his life.
+Quint survived but was evidently scarred by the event for the rest of his life.

-In this story, we not only begin to understand Quint’s motivation for killing the shark— retaliation for lost friends, but perhaps also the reason for his dislike of Hooper.
+From this story, we not only begin to understand Quint’s motivation for killing the shark, but perhaps also the reason for his dislike of Hooper.
 Hooper represents unspoiled youth, a young man who up until this point has only experienced the pleasures of life and its curiosities.
 Because of his wealth he also has choice.

 Quint was forced into a very different kind of situation at a similar age and faced a trauma that has left him bitter ever since.
-Because of this he’s perhaps envious of Hooper.
+Because of this he’s also perhaps envious of Hooper.

-As previously mentioned, their relationship improves as the men spend more time together; Hooper’s education being part of Quint’s character development in terms of embracing the new.
+As previously mentioned, their relationship improves as the men spend more time together.
+Hooper’s academic background becomes part of Quint’s character development in terms of him embracing technology and ‘the future.’

 Later in the film when all traditional resources have been exhausted, Quint is forced to accept a new point of view.
-He asks Hooper to try something ‘his way’ using technology to defeat the shark.
-When he says this, we know that he’s on his way to completing his character arc.
+He asks Hooper to try something ‘his way’ using high tech equipment to defeat the shark.
+As soon as he suggests this, we know that he’s on his way to completing his character arc.